Skip to main content

-With 40-plus hotels within walking distance of the Walter E. Washington Convention Center, the ease of commuting within the nation's capital is a key benefit for business travelers.
-DC sets the scene for sustainable commuting.
-In fact, 58 percent of commuter trips in DC are by bike, walking or public transit, according to Buildings Magazine.
-When planning your next meeting, consider these five eco-friendly options that will save you the added expense of a shuttle.
+With over 30 hotels within walking distance of the Walter E. Washington Convention Center, the ease of commuting in the nation's capital is a key benefit for business travelers.
+When planning your next meeting, consider these options that will save you the added expense of a shuttle or ride-share.

 01